tensorleap/leap-cli/pkg/tensorleapapi/docs/GetJobsFilterParams.md

 `func (o *GetJobsFilterParams) HasProjectId() bool`

 HasProjectId returns a boolean if a field has been set.

+### GetShowJobsFromDate

+`func (o *GetJobsFilterParams) GetShowJobsFromDate() time.Time`

+GetShowJobsFromDate returns the ShowJobsFromDate field if non-nil, zero value otherwise.

+### GetShowJobsFromDateOk

+`func (o *GetJobsFilterParams) GetShowJobsFromDateOk() (*time.Time, bool)`

+GetShowJobsFromDateOk returns a tuple with the ShowJobsFromDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShowJobsFromDate

+`func (o *GetJobsFilterParams) SetShowJobsFromDate(v time.Time)`

+SetShowJobsFromDate sets ShowJobsFromDate field to given value.

+### HasShowJobsFromDate

+`func (o *GetJobsFilterParams) HasShowJobsFromDate() bool`

+HasShowJobsFromDate returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)